Vmlweb/MEAN-Angular/README.md

 gulp docs
 ```

-Then enter the directory you would like to recursively search and the file will be generated in the `builds/docs` directory.
+The documentation will be generated in the `builds/docs` directory.

+You can specify custom sets of documentation files through `config.js` which can be generated using the `docs.my_plan` command.

 ## Distribution